NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Anthropomorphic Shape.md

 **Prerequisites** Untamed Form
 * * *
 Humanoids' supposed place apart from animals is folly—taking on their forms just requires some extra practice.
-You add the shapes listed in [[Spells/Humanoid Form|Humanoid Form]] to your [[Spells/Untamed Form|Untamed Form]] list.
+You add the shapes listed in [[Humanoid Form|Humanoid Form]] to your [[3-Rules/Character Building/Spells/U/Untamed Form|Untamed Form]] list.

 *Source: Pathfinder Player Core*
 *ORC*